THIS POSTING HAS BEEN REVISED TO REFLECT FREQUENTLY-CHANGING SAT ESSAY POLICIES.

 The optional SAT essay, requiring an additional 50 minutes of test takers' time, focus and energy, is swiftly becoming an artifact.

 Like the vestigial human appendix, at one point in time this component of the standardized testing landscape had its purpose.
-More often than not, today the essay score is simply disregarded, serving no true function in evaluating applicants, so says the testing policy at the vast majority of colleges and universities.
+Today, more often than not, the essay score is simply disregarded, serving no true function in evaluating applicants, so says the testing policy at the vast majority of colleges and universities.
 Still, every year we grapple with the wisdom of signing up for the optional essay.

 Testing Requirements Run the Gamut

 How should students approach the decision of whether or not to sit for the optional essay?
-General wisdom has long suggested that the smart and safe move would be to write the essay because without it colleges that do require this component will regard the main two-part SAT score to be incomplete.
+General wisdom has long suggested that the smart and safe move would be to write the essay because without it colleges that do require this component will regard the main two-part SAT score, consisting of Evidence-Based Reading and Writing plus Math, to be incomplete.

 So what are the policies that colleges hold around the essay?
 Schools such as Bates, NYU, Quinnipiac, Connecticut College, UConn neither require nor recommend the optional essay and will not consider its score at the time of application review.
-But College of Charleston recommends the essay, as does Occidental.
+No longer does the College of Charleston or Occidental even recommend the essay, a relatively recent change.
 As of last year, Duke stopped requiring it.
 None of the Ivies require the essay.
 So who does?

 Primarily, the University of California system institutions (ex.
 UCLA; UC San Diego; etc.) and Stanford still ask for the essay.
 A student applying to these schools will need to submit their essay score in order to complete their application.